kezzyhko/devops/README.md

 If you want to use it with Google Cloud, then you need to change constants in [`Vagrantfile`](vagrant/Vagrantfile), add necessary key files and then use the following command:
 `vagrant up --provider=google`

+## Ansible

+Ansible provisioning is automatically executed when using `vagrant up <...>`.
+If you want to run it manually, use `vagrant provision` or configure ansible hosts and execute [the playbook](ansible/playbook.yml)